Beauty and the Beast: The Enchanted Christmas: Release

 The film was first released on VHS and LaserDisc by Walt Disney Home Video in the United States and Canada on November 11, 1997.
 Four Beauty and the Beast: The Enchanted Christmas snow domes could be obtained with the purchase of the video and Ocean Spray products, as well as a $5 mail-in rebate from Lever 2000.
 A bare-bones DVD was released on October 14, 1998.

 Both editions were quickly taken out of print, and the film remained unavailable until Disney released the Special Edition DVD and VHS on November 12, 2002, just a month after the studio released the original film's Platinum Edition DVD and VHS release.
 The new DVD featured a remake music video of the song "As Long As There's Christmas" by Play.
 Also featured was a game titled Forte's Challenge, a 10-minute behind-the-scenes featurette, Disney Song Selection, and Enchanted Environment, where it shows the Beast's Castle during the different seasons.
 The original film's Platinum Edition and this film's Special Edition were taken out of print at the same time in January 2003.

 A Special Edition of the film was released on DVD and on Blu-ray/DVD combo packs on November 22, 2011, following the release of the Diamond Edition of the first film on October 5, 2010.
 In Australia, the film was released on Region 4 DVD on November 3, 2011, with the same features as the original Beauty and the Beast: The Enchanted Christmas DVD.
 The Blu-ray release was placed into the Disney Vault along with the other two films.

 A little over one month after the first film's 25th anniversary Signature Edition was released, Walt Disney Studios Home Entertainment re-released Beauty and the Beast: The Enchanted Christmas on October 25, 2016, on DVD as well as a Blu-ray / DVD / Digital HD combo pack — the latter of which was a Disney Movie Club Exclusive.

 In 2019, the film was released on Disney+.

 Reception

-Review aggregator website Rotten Tomatoes reported that the film has "rotten" approval rating with an average rating of 4.1/10, based on reviews.
+Review aggregator website Rotten Tomatoes reported that the film has a 10% "rotten" approval rating with an average rating of 4.1/10, based on 10 reviews.

 Ty Burr, reviewing for Entertainment Weekly, graded the film a C−, concluding in his review, "All in all, a pretty soggy Christmas fruitcake.
 Will your kids eat it up?
 Sure, and that makes Enchanted Christmas worth a rental.
 But Disney really wants you to put this sucker in your permanent collection.
 And next to Beauty and the Beast — still the company's crown jewel — Christmas looks like a lump of coal."